nandee95/nandee95.github.io/_posts/projects/2017-09-01-open-world-game.md

 categories: projects
 tags: game
 comments: true
+thumbnail: ZombieGame.jpg
+description: This is my first approach to a serious project in C++.
+The idea is that you can run around in a computer-generated world, kill monsters, meet other players and build a base to protect your belongings.
+The presented game was built on the object-oriented model, runs multiple threads to perform different tasks, uses shaders to improve the visual experience and has an isometric graphics(2.5D).
+I was using CMake to ensure easy port to Linux based systems on completion.
 ---
 This is my first approach to a serious project in C++.
 The idea is that you can run around in a computer-generated world, kill monsters, meet other players and build a base to protect your belongings.
 The presented game was built on the object-oriented model, runs multiple threads to perform different tasks, uses shaders to improve the visual experience and has an isometric graphics(2.5D).
 I was using CMake to ensure easy port to Linux based systems on completion.